PinNaCode/magiskboot_build/.github/ISSUE_TEMPLATE/bug_report.md

 - unpacked results lack of ... file
 - command `magiskboot compress=xz` says "write failed with 9: Bad file description"
 - repack says "sendfile: no error" on macOS

+Also, please try to search for the existing related issues (by title or error log) first in this repository in case of duplicating!
 -->

 **Basic information**